British Indian Ocean Territory Police

-The British Indian Ocean Territory Police serve in the British Indian Ocean Territory (BIOT) (situated in the Indian Ocean halfway between Tanzania and Indonesia).
-BIOT is a territory which does not have a permanent civil population, like most British Overseas Territories.
+The British Indian Ocean Territory Police serve in the British Indian Ocean Territory (BIOT), situated in the Indian Ocean halfway between Tanzania and Indonesia.
+BIOT is a territory which does not have a permanent civil population, like some other British Overseas Territories.
 The population are mostly members of the British Armed Forces and United States Armed Forces.

-As such the BIOT police consists of Royal Overseas Police Officers (ROPO), that are all currently members of either the Royal Marines or Royal Navy.
+As such the BIOT police consists of Royal Overseas Police Officers (ROPO), who are all currently members of either the Royal Marines or Royal Navy.

 Organisation

 The BIOT police (as of 2015) consists of: